Balintore Castle: History

+A tower house named Balintor existed on the site in the late 16th century, according to Timothy Pont's maps.

-Balintore Castle was commissioned as a sporting lodge by David Lyon, MP, who had inherited a fortune made by his family through investments in the East India Company.
+Balintore Castle was commissioned as a sporting lodge by David Lyon, MP.
+It was designed in 1859 by the architect William Burn.
 Latterly, the castle was used only during the shooting season.

 In the 1960s, it was decided not to repair the extensive dry rot, and it was abandoned.
 The castle then stood empty until 2007, during which time its condition deteriorated to point of endangering the structure.
 Balintore Castle has been listed in the Buildings at Risk Register for Scotland since it started in 1990.
 Angus Council used its compulsory purchase powers to buy it from its absentee Far Eastern owners, and it is now in the hands of a Scotsman who is restoring it and residing there.